malerey/aerochallenge/README.md

 To-dos:
 - Add responsive design
+- SVG icons now the same size but still behave weird on hover 🤔
 - When user clics "Highest price" or "Lowest price" while on page 2, page 1 should be displayed
+- Display user history
+- Add loading icons to images
+- Fake John Kite's identity and claim the 112 (and counting) products on his account.